Updates from the Mayor

 We need to work together to keep our workplaces safe.
 Steps that you can take to keep yourself and your colleagues safe include:

 Speak to your manager, who will assess the situation.

-Employees are advised to visit the Canada Life website for up-to-date information on coverage.
-Canada Life has shared that the best way to stay informed as a plan member is to be signed up for GroupNet for Plan Members.
+The best way to stay informed as a plan member is to sign up for Canada Life’s GroupNet for Plan Members.

-Service level adjustments will begin to roll out starting Wednesday, March 25.
-Please note the individual start dates for different modes:
+Service level adjustments began to take place in March.
+Please note the details for different modes: